Children are prone to accidentally swallowing things, from big chunks of food to their parents' wedding rings.

 Touted as a more convenient way to get clothes or dishes clean, detergent pods burst onto the scene in 2012.
 But this popular product has since proven to be a serious threat to young children.

-According to the American Association of Poison Control Centers, each year U.S. poison control centers receive thousands of reports of children under the age of 5 unintentionally swallowing the pods, or exposing their skin or eyes to the pods' contents.
-From January 1 to April 30, 2017, alone, poison control centers received reports of more than 3,300 exposures (any type of contact, not just poisonings or overdoses) to laundry detergent pods by children age 5 and younger.
+According to the American Association of Poison Control Centers, U.S. poison control centers receive thousands of reports each year of children under the age of 5 unintentionally swallowing the pods or exposing their skin or eyes to the pods' contents.

 Why are detergent pods dangerous?
 Brightly colored, squishy and bite-sized, the pods can look like toys or food to babies and young children.
 They are easy for tiny hands to grasp, and can fit in a child's mouth.